 How to Share Your Contact Info with a QR Code

 Email signature.
-Small QR code image at the bottom.
-People can scan right from their screen.
+Add a small QR code to your email signature.
+Recipients can scan right from their screen.

 Phone lock screen.
 Set your QR code as your wallpaper for instant access at events.